 The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to the financial statements can be found on pages 19-42 of this report.
+The notes to the financial statements can be found on pages 19-44 of this report.

-The notes to this report also contain certain information concerning the Town's progress in funding its obligation to provide pension benefits to its employees.
+The notes to this report also contain certain information concerning the Town's progress in funding its obligation to provide pension benefits, and other post employment benefits to its employees.